SheppyBrew

 Batch #8 uses S33 and was sized up to brew in the 6 gallon carboy.

-Batch #9 is exactly the same as #8 except I batch sparge in my 10 gallon cooler instead of the modified BIAB I used before.
+Batch #9 was exactly the same as #8 except I batch sparge in my 10 gallon cooler instead of the modified BIAB I used before.

 There are a few posts on my blog about this beer.
 Follow this link to look at those.